RefractalDev/Motif/readme.md

   • <a href="#license">License</a>
 </p>

-Motif is a lightweight way to handle, reload and centralise all of your Colors, Fonts and other theming data.
+Motif is a lightweight way to handle, reload and centralise all of your Colors, Fonts and more.

 ```swift
 struct SomeTheme: MotifTheme {